prakharmungi/shopping-cart-assignment/README.md

 yarn start
 ```

-To start run the application in browser, open the file home.html from dist folder.
+To run the application, open the file home.html from dist folder in the browser.